 For a more in-depth explanation of property taxes and mills, go to the North Dakota Association of Counties webpage.

 Most libraries receive their primary funding through a city or county mill levy.
 This means that they must follow the guidelines laid out in NDCC §57-15-06.7 and §57-15-10.
-The local support of a library through a mill is also important for maintaining State Aid Eligibility as laid out in NDCC §54-24.2-02.2.
+The local support of a library through a mill also plays a role in State Aid allocation as laid out in NDCC §54-24.2-03.
 For more information on State Aid to Public Libraries eligibility and amounts, see the State Aid tab of this guide.

 The process for raising the mill levy for the library is laid out in NDCC §40-38-02 #5.
 It includes either a motion of the governing body or a petition of residents to move the issue to a vote.
 In order to pass, 60% of qualified electors need to vote in favor of increasing the levy for public library service.

 Attorney General Opinion 2006-L-07 discusses joint city-county library services as it relates to mills.

 Have you ever been told that you’re a “Home Rule City” or "Home Rule County" and didn’t have any idea what that meant?
 You’re not alone.
 88% of public libraries in North Dakota reside in a city or county with a home rule charter.
 Let’s break it down—